-Before applying, International Applicants MUST click here.
+International applicants: Before applying, please review this information which includes application requirements in all visa categories.
 Prospective international students may view a PowerPoint Presentation on admission to the Master of Finance program here.

 For admission to the Master of Finance degree program, applicants must hold a bachelor's degree from a U.S. regionally accredited institution or a postsecondary degree that is equivalent to a U.S. baccalaureate degree earned from an officially recognized degree-granting international institution.